twcc/man-vip/GD-VCS-main _en.md

 # Snapshot

-VCS snapshot can preserve the state and data in the OS volume of a VCS instance at a specific time.
+VCS snapshot can preserve the state and data in the OS disk of a VCS instance at a specific time.
 Usually, a snapshot is taken before an important system update or special software installation to enable returning the VCS instance to an earlier state when necessary.

 :::danger
-<i class="fa fa-exclamation-triangle fa-20" aria-hidden="true"></i> **Important:** Once a VCS instance is deleted, the 100 GB OS volume space (built-in volume) will disappear.
+<i class="fa fa-exclamation-triangle fa-20" aria-hidden="true"></i> **Important:** Once a VCS instance is deleted, the 100 GB OS disk space (built-in disk) will disappear.
 Please refer to the following instance snapshot procedure to preserve your data before deleting the instance.
 :::

 ## Creating a VCS instance snapshot